 Please understand that during a snow event, it may take multiple days for snow clearing crews to complete their routes.

-Report an issue using our Request for Service tool.
+Report an issue or share feedback using our Request for Service tool.

 Service requests are reviewed daily and assigned accordingly.
-Residents can expect to receive an update to their service requests within 7 business days.
+Residents can expect to receive a response to their service requests within 7 business days.